Mohkabir/Lendsqr-project/README.md

-# This a frontend assessement by LENDSQR
+# This a Frontend Assessement by Lendsqr

 This project was bootstrapped with Create React App - Typescript